Ignacio-Sotomayor/Urban-Monitoring-Center/docs/Data_Dictionary.md

 #### Class EventGeolocation
 Captures the spatiotemporal details of an event within the system.
 - **Fields:**
-  - `id`: String - Unique identifier for each event.
+  - `legalIid`: String - Unique identifier for each event.
-  - `dateHour`: DateTime - Records the exact timestamp when the event occurred, formatted as dd/MM/yyyy HH:mm:ss.
+  - `dateTime`: DateTime - Records the exact timestamp when the event occurred, formatted as dd/MM/yyyy HH:mm:ss.
   - `address`: String - Stores the street name and number of the event location.
   - `location`: Location - Provides precise geographic coordinates where the event took place.
 -----